position-pal/Documentation/content/docs/5-implementation/4-user-groupd-service.md

 ## High level overview

 The User and Group Service is responsible for managing the users and groups of the system.
-It is a core service that is used by other services to manage the users and groups of the system.

-The User and Group Service is composed of the following parts:
+It is a core microservice that supplies user and group data to other services and is composed of the following parts:

+- **Authentication Management**: This is responsible for managing the authentication and identity of the users of the system.
+It provides APIs for user authentication and identity management.

-- **User Management Component**: This is responsible for managing the users of the system.
+- **User Management**: This is responsible for managing the users of the system.
 It provides APIs for creating, updating, deleting, and retrieving user information.

-- **Group Management Component**: This is responsible for managing the groups of the system.
+- **Group Management**: This is responsible for managing the groups of the system.
 It provides APIs for creating, updating, deleting, and retrieving group information.

-- **Membership Management Component**: This is responsible for managing the relationship between users and groups.
+- **Membership Management**: This is responsible for managing the relationship between users and groups.
 It provides APIs for adding users to groups, removing users from groups, and retrieving the users of a group.

 ## User Service